 William Barclay (1907-1978) was one of the most popular Bible teachers of the 20th century.
 His teachings on Scripture and Christian theology still influence people decades after his death.
-Barclay’s Bible commentaries, including the The Daily Study Bible series, remain widely-used in the 21st century, especially by pastors.
+Barclay’s Bible commentaries, including The Daily Study Bible series, remain widely used in the 21st century, especially by pastors.

 What exactly did Barclay believe about universalism and why?
-And why do so many non-univeralist pastors and Christians read Barclay’s Bible commentaries?
+And why do so many non-universalist pastors and Christians read Barclay’s Bible commentaries?
 Keep reading to learn more.

 Not all universalists believe the same things about the doctrine.
 Like other theological subjects, there are various facets to the doctrines upon which not all professing universalists agree.
 Nevertheless, there are certain core beliefs common to all universalists, which Barclay believed, including: